Urobotos/Arduino-USB-RGB-LED-Controller/README.md

 ### 🛠️ Option B): Open project in Android Studio (recommended)

+*(Installing the application using Android Studio on a phone connected via a USB cable)*

 1️⃣ Open Android Studio <br>
 2️⃣ Select Open and choose the `android-app` folder <br>
 3️⃣ Wait for Gradle sync to finish <br>